-Dystrophic nails are nails that become misshapen, thickened, or have a partially destroyed nail plate.
+Dystrophic toenails are nails that become misshapen, thickened, or have a partially destroyed nail plate.
 Nails may become distorted by too much keratin in the nail plate and nail bed, causing the nail to lift off the underlying skin.

 Onychomycosis is typically caused by dermatophytes (which also causes athlete’s foot), and less commonly yeasts or molds.
 People may have increased risk for contracting toenail fungus if they wear tight shoes, have had trauma to the nail bed, have exposure to fungus in gym showers and locker rooms, or are not attentive to foot hygiene.
-Patients who are older, immunocompromised, or have an underlying medical condition such as diabetes have higher incidences of onychomycosis.
+Patients who are older, immunocompromised, or have an underlying medical condition such as diabetes also have higher incidences of onychomycosis.

 Onychomycosis can usually be diagnosed upon examination, but sometimes requires laboratory confirmation with a nail sample.